-The final items to be voted on by the Commission include the remaining sections of the Report of Activities.
+The final items to be voted on by the Commission include the remaining sections of the Hurricane Standards Report of Activities and the Flood Standards Report of Activities.
 If any of these sections do not change, they can be combined and adopted with one roll call vote.
 The Acceptability Process Committee will be responsible for these recommendations.
 The Committee Chair will discuss any revisions and modifications and should make a motion to approve each section separately.
 Another Acceptability Process Committee member should second the motion.
 The Commission Chair will recognize Commission members for discussion and questions, and then will ask for a roll call vote.

-As a final consideration, the Commission Chair should consider whether it is appropriate to authorize the SBA staff to make any needed editorial changes consistent with the adopted Report of Activities.
+As a final consideration, the Commission Chair should consider whether it is appropriate to authorize the SBA staff to make any needed editorial changes consistent with the adopted Hurricane Standards Report of Activities and the Flood Standards Report of Activities.
 This would be done by a roll call vote after a Commission member makes a motion that is seconded and after discussion.

-Once all voting necessary to finalize the Report of Activities is completed, the Commission may take up other business or may adjourn.
+Once all voting necessary to finalize the Hurricane Standards Report of Activities and the Flood Standards Report of Activities is completed, the Commission may take up other business or may adjourn.

-Commission Meetings to Review Modeling Organization Submissions
+Commission Meetings to Review Modeling Organization Hurricane or Flood Model Submissions

-The purpose of the meeting to review modeling organization submissions is to identify any "deficiencies" in the submissions, to create a list of "issues" to be addressed by each modeling organization, and to determine whether an "existing" modeling organization is required to submit Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, prior to the Professional Team on-site review.
+The purpose of the meeting to review modeling organization hurricane or flood model submissions is to identify any "deficiencies" in the hurricane or flood model submissions, to create a list of "issues" to be addressed by each modeling organization, and to determine for a hurricane model submission whether an "existing" modeling organization is required to submit Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, prior to the Professional Team on-site review.

-Modeling organization submissions shall be received by either the March 1 or November 1 deadlines.
-The submissions will have been distributed to each Commission member and the Professional Team for their review.
+Modeling organization hurricane or flood model submissions shall be received by the applicable November 1 deadline.
+The hurricane or flood model submissions will have been distributed to each Commission member and the Professional Team for their review.
 The SBA staff will work with the Professional Team to identify any deficiencies or issues.
-Prior to the meeting, the Commission Chair working with SBA staff and the Professional Team may request that the modeling organization meet with the Commission (in person or by conference call) or provide additional information to clarify the submission.
+Prior to the meeting, the Commission Chair working with SBA staff and the Professional Team may request that the modeling organization meet with the Commission (in person or by conference call) or provide additional information to clarify the hurricane or flood model submission.

 Deficiency: A deficiency is defined as a lack of required documentation.
-A list of deficiencies shall be created if the submission is incomplete, unclear, or non-responsive.
-Failure to adequately provide a required written response or the necessary public documentation expected by the Commission in the submission shall result in a deficiency.
+A list of deficiencies shall be created if the hurricane or flood model submission is incomplete, unclear, or non-responsive.
+Failure to adequately provide a required written response or the necessary public documentation expected by the Commission in the hurricane or flood model submission shall result in a deficiency.
 If necessary, the Commission will attempt to further clarify its expectations by providing additional comments or instructions with the deficiency so that the modeling organization is fully aware of what is expected and will have a reasonable opportunity to correct the deficiency.
 The Commission shall determine the appropriate time frame for correcting deficiencies.
 Failure to correct the deficiency within the time frame specified shall result in the termination of the review process.
 The Commission Chair has the discretion to extend the time frame for a modeling organization correcting deficiencies if unusual circumstances are involved.